Indian Country 52 #33 – Redacted

 “It is an absolute embarrassment—for the NFL, for the nation’s capital, and for nanny-underpayer/owner Dan Snyder, who has stubbornly vowed never to change the team’s name, even in the face of common decency and a federal trademark suit.

-Indian Country 52 is a weekly project by David Bernie that uses the medium of graphic design to promote issues and stories in Indian Country.
-Download the 18″x24″ poster.
+Indian Country 52 is a weekly project by David Bernie that uses the medium of graphic design by creating posters that promote issues and stories in Indian Country.